aberger91/sc2-lotv-p4-strat/pvz.md

     - To complete wall, right before zerglings could come
     - If your scout is suspecting a 12 pool, keep your probe by the wall to do a puckk style wall fill

+We have seen puckk do this and he added immortals behind the phoenix along with storm.

 # Scouting
 - If you aren't getting ~12 pooled, you should see a hatchery at ~1:00.
 - If you see 2 expansions by ----, you should either take greedy expands yourself or apply pressure (the latter is probably easier).